boazsegev/plezi/KNOWN_ISSUES.md

 is this a server or benchmark error?

-## Assetes

-non-cachable assests (images etc') fail with 404 instead of being rendered from the file itself.

 ## Idle CPU usage

-Anorexic never really sleeps... idling uses some CPU (more on MRI, less on JRuby)... looking for solutions that don't block.
+Anorexic never really sleeps... (protection against certain contingencies relates tothe HTTP-WebSocket mix). idling uses some CPU (more on MRI, less on JRuby)... looking for solutions that don't block.